8 tips for your first family bike ride of the year

 2. Make sure that all your bikes are in a roadworthy condition

 Bike spokes can sometimes get damaged during winter storage, and the chain may well need lubricating.
 You should always check that the brakes and gears are working before your child gets on their bike.
-There is plenty of good advice on the Sustrans website about maintaining your bikes, including their spring maintenance check.
+There is plenty of good advice on the Sustrans website about maintaining your bikes, including their 'M check for your bike in 11 steps'.

 If you're unfortunate enough to be facing a seized up bike that's changed colour to 'rusty brown' then you may require professional help to get it usable and safe to ride - most bike shops will offer a maintenance service.